Suhan-38/sentiment-analysis/README.md

 2. **Visualization Not Showing**: If visualizations don't appear when running the script, check that matplotlib is properly configured for your environment.

 3. **Package Not Found**: If you get "module not found" errors, ensure you've installed all required packages listed in the Installation section.

+4. **Web Application Issues**: If the Flask application doesn't start, check that you have Flask installed and that port 5000 is not in use by another application.

 ## License